SolidBlock-cn/BRRP/README-en.md

 ## About this mod

-This mod (BRRP) can be seen as an extension to ARRP, supporting all features of ARRP.
+This mod (BRRP) can be seen as a branch of ARRP, supporting all features of ARRP.
 If you installed BRRP mod, and installed mods that depend on ARRP (not BRRP), the game can launch.
 Therefore, please *do not* install BRRP and ARRP simultaneously.
 But if some mods nest ARRP in their mod JARs, some issues may happen, so it's not recommended to nest this mod into your mod JAR.

 This mod tries to reduce incompatible changes to ARRP, so no classes, fields or methods are deleted; they are just deprecated.
 If some mods apply mixins on ARRP, the mod may have some issues when run on BRRP, but the probability of this has been as reduced as possible.